 Grandmillennial Favorites:

-2. Less Shiplap, More Millwork For 2021 Design Trends
+2. Less Shiplap, More Millwork and/or Trimwork For Newest Design Trends

 Shiplap has been around for years – much longer than the farmhouse trend – and it has historical context, so what’s going on?